 The best way to do it is to take him to a professional but if you want to do it yourself, start slow.

-Long haired dogs need more care than short haired dogs.
+Long-haired dogs need more care than short-haired dogs.
 Long hair is more prone to tangles and matting and this is why we highly recommend that you brush and comb them regularly.
-Use clippers for cutting the hair if you do not long hair and avoid shaving your dog completely.

 Keep a close eye on your dog and look for any possible warning signs like trembling and whining without any obvious reasons.
 Some dogs love their cleaning and grooming sessions while others are not a big fan of it.
 If your dog is from the other category then it is better that you take reasonable breaks between it.

 Always brush your dog before bathing.
-Dogs with very soft and long hair may have dead hair tangled with the live ones.
-This tangled hair could turn real bad if you try to wash them this way.
+Dogs with soft and long hair may have dead hair tangled with the live ones.
+This tangled hair could turn really bad if you try to wash them this way.

-Does your dog loves to splash water when in the bath?
 Many dogs love to play in the water while others may despise it.
-The best way of doing it is to bathe your dog outside, your backyard will be a great place, and use mildly hot water for it.
-Many people like to use a shower head or faucet for it but the best way is to bathe it in a bathtub.
+This is why bathe your dog outside, your backyard will be a great place, and use mildly hot water for it.
+Many people like to use a shower head or faucet for it but the best way is to bathe him in a bathtub.

 Trimming the nails of your ESA dog or cat is important for hygienic purposes.
-Nails that are are of light colors are easier to cut as compared to that of dark nails.
-The reason is that the blood vessels that supply blood to the claws of dog’s body are easier to see with light colored claws.
+Nails that are of light colors are easier to cut as compared to that of dark nails.
+The reason is that the blood vessels that supply blood to the claws of a dog’s body are easier to see with light-colored claws.

 However, doing it yourself could be dangerous since you may not know where and when to stop.
 Taking Coco to a professional is a much better choice.
 Since they are trained for the job, they know how to do it safely.